What is the difference between an internship and a co-op?

 Can international students participate in internship opportunities?

 Yes.
-An F-1 international student must be enrolled on a full-time basis to be eligible for CPT or OPT and can work as an intern.
-Internship work schedules must be less than 20 hours per week.
+An F-1 international student must be enrolled on a full-time basis to be eligible for CPT or OPT and may work as an intern.
+Internship work schedules must be less than 20 hours per week during the academic semester and may be full time during the summer.
 International students must contact the Office of International Programs for authorization before working as an intern in the United States.

 How do I find internship positions?